Food City Joe Greene and Bucky Slagle

 Greene returns to lead the Knoxville division

-Greene, who brings more than 45 years of retail experience to the role, replaces Katie Penny, who was recently promoted to corporate EVP of store operations.
+Greene, who has more than 45 years of retail experience, replaces Katie Penny, who was recently promoted to corporate EVP of store operations.

-In his new role, Greene will be responsible for the oversight of Food City’s Knoxville Division operations, which includes 51 retail locations.
+In his new role, Greene will be responsible for overseeing the division operations, which includes 51 stores.

 Greene said the appointment carries personal significance.